NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/managing.rst

 --------------------

-Most of the things you'll need for "typical" work with the data can be found in the :py:mod`adios-db.scripting` module.
+Most of the things you'll need for "typical" work with the data can be found in the ``adios-db.scripting`` module.
 We recommend that you import it like so:

 .. code-block:: python